shivam7898/PYxR/docs/p04-DataFrames.md

 - These operations work with a complete row, comparing the values of every variable.
   - Thus, these expect both tables /df to have the same variables (columns), and treat the observations (rows) like sets.
+  - Inner Join vs. Intersect
+    - The `INNER JOIN` will return duplicates, if `id` is duplicated in either table. `INTERSECT` removes duplicates.
+    - The `INNER JOIN` will never return `NULL`, but `INTERSECT` will return `NULL`.
+  - Inner Join vs. semi-join
+    - With a `semi-join`, each record in the first set is returned only once, regardless of how many matches there are in the second set.

 <div class=decocode><div style='background-color:inherit'><span style='font-size:100%;color:#4C78DB'><svg aria-hidden="true" role="img" viewBox="0 0 581 512" style="height:1em;width:1.13em;vertical-align:-0.125em;margin-left:auto;margin-right:auto;font-size:inherit;fill:#4C78DB;overflow:visible;position:relative;"><path d="M581 226.6C581 119.1 450.9 32 290.5 32S0 119.1 0 226.6C0 322.4 103.3 402 239.4 418.1V480h99.1v-61.5c24.3-2.7 47.6-7.4 69.4-13.9L448 480h112l-67.4-113.7c54.5-35.4 88.4-84.9 88.4-139.7zm-466.8 14.5c0-73.5 98.9-133 220.8-133s211.9 40.7 211.9 133c0 50.1-26.5 85-70.3 106.4-2.4-1.6-4.7-2.9-6.4-3.7-10.2-5.2-27.8-10.5-27.8-10.5s86.6-6.4 86.6-92.7-90.6-87.9-90.6-87.9h-199V361c-74.1-21.5-125.2-67.1-125.2-119.9zm225.1 38.3v-55.6c57.8 0 87.8-6.8 87.8 27.3 0 36.5-38.2 28.3-87.8 28.3zm-.9 72.5H365c10.8 0 18.9 11.7 24 19.2-16.1 1.9-33 2.8-50.6 2.9v-22.1z"/></svg><b> R</b></span>